Enrollment Management | University Admissions

 Application for the Doctor of Health Administration - Interprofessional Studies

-The "Interprofessional Studies and Leadership" track of the DHA program focuses on the development of interprofessional leaders in health policy, strategic management and healthcare quality.
-Students will be practicing clinicians who currently hold or who are seeking leadership positions to influence health care practice.
+The "Interprofessional Studies and Leadership" track of the DHA program focuses on the development of interprofessional leaders in health policy, strategic management, and healthcare quality.
+Students will be practicing clinicians who currently hold or who are seeking leadership positions to influence healthcare practice.
 The central theme of the curriculum will be the development of interprofessional practice building on the domains of evidence-based practice, quality improvement, and health informatics.
 The Interprofessional Studies and Leadership track includes a curriculum design in which the thread of interprofessional and team building skills is woven throughout.
+The first two years consist of formal coursework with on-campus sessions.
+The third year is dedicated to individual, supervised doctoral project research.
 Graduates of the DHA-Interprofessional Studies and Leadership program will be prepared to assume leadership roles in academe and practice.
 They will work as faculty members in health related educational programs, as health system leaders facilitating team building and interprofessional collaboration, and as policy advisors and advocates.

 State Authorization Information: